chiips/drones-dashboard/README.md

 # Drone Dashboard

 This project is a live dashboard for tracking the activity of drones.
-Sample drones are created on start, and visitors can add new drones, specifying their starting coordinates, which will then began to travel on their own.
-A map presents the location of the drones and the table present each drone's details: ID, latitude, longitude, speed, and stationary status.
+Sample drones are created on start, and visitors can add new drones, specifying their starting coordinates, which will then begin to travel on their own.
+A map presents the location of the drones, and a table presents each drone's details: ID, latitude, longitude, speed, and stationary status.
 The rows of stationary drones will be highlighted red.

 ## Backend